HDO-PRO/hdopro.netlify.app-source/README.md

 Old GitHub: https://github.com/MarshMeadow/hdo-box.app-ad-free

-Please note devs that this is private and should stay that way please do not share code or links..
+Please note, Devs That: This is private and should stay that way please do not share code or links..